magnars/catenate/README.md

 should serve the files through [Nginx](http://nginx.org/) or [Varnish](https://www.varnish-cache.org/) to avoid this problem while doing rolling restarts of app servers.

+#### Why not just ignore the hash and return the current contents?

+Because then the user might be visiting an old app server with a new URL, and suddenly he is caching stale contents.
+Or worse, your Nginx or Varnish cache picks up on it and is now serving out old shit in a new wrapping.
+Not cool.

+This of course depends on how your machines are set up, and how you do your rolling restarts, but trust me - it's been a major problem with some other (to be unnamed) concatenation packages on the JVM.

 #### Do I have to have "/catenate/" in front of the URLs in production?